 What services should be offered in a family planning visit—i.e., contraceptive services, pregnancy testing and counseling, helping clients achieve pregnancy, basic infertility services, preconception health services, and STD services.

 How these services should be provided by drawing upon existing recommendations and filling gaps where needed.

 Services available for female and male clients and special populations, such as adolescents, and provide detailed guidance on contraceptive services.

 Using the family planning visit to provide selected preventive health services, such as breast and cervical cancer screening.

-The Family Planning National Training Center (FPNTC) works in collaboration with the Office of Population Affairs to address the needs of Title X family planning service grantees and providers.
-The primary purpose of the FPNTC is to ensure that personnel working in family planning have the knowledge, skills, and attitudes necessary to effectively deliver high quality family planning services.
+The Reproductive Health National Training Center (RHNTC) works in collaboration with the Office of Population Affairs to address the needs of Title X family planning service grantees and providers.
+The primary purpose of the RHNTC is to ensure that personnel working in family planning have the knowledge, skills, and attitudes necessary to effectively deliver high quality family planning services.

 National Clinical Training Center for Family Planning (NCTCFP)

 The National Clinical Training Center for Family Planning has delivered continuous, high-quality clinical skills training and resources to health care providers within the Title X and related public health communities.
 By providing current clinical protocols using new technologies and national standards, the NCTCFP trains and supports clinical family planning Nurse Practitioners, Certified Nurse Midwives, Physicians and Physician Assistants through competency-based modalities.

 National Family Planning and Reproductive Health Association (NFPRHA)